wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 class CustomAccessibilityItem(AccessibilityItem):
-    # Run all AXE rules up to WCAG 2.2 AA
+    # Run all Axe rules with these tags in the development environment
     axe_rules_in_dev = [
         "wcag2a",
         "wcag2aa",